 I noticed that the Pi Manifesto made a few claims which were completely false:

-• It claims that the tau version of Euler's identity comes "trivially" from the pi version by squaring both sides, but anyone knows anything about complex numbers knows this is a total lie.
+• It claims that the tau version of Euler's identity comes "trivially" from the pi version by squaring both sides, but this is just a blatant lie.
 In reality, both versions comes from Euler's formula, and I could just as easily argue that the pi version comes trivially from squaring the eta version.

 • The claim that tauists are "dismissed as cranks" is false.
 In reality, there are professional mathematicians advocating for tau, and those who aren't don't think the idea is crazy; they just don't care.